flot/flot/CONTRIBUTING.md

 If you would like to work on an existing issue, please make sure it is not already assigned to someone else.
 If an issue is assigned to someone, that person has already started working on it.
-So, pick unassigned issues to prevent duplicated efforts.
+So, pick unassigned issues to prevent duplicated effort.

 ### Pull Requests ###

 To make merging as easy as possible, please keep these rules in mind:

  1. Divide larger changes into a series of small, logical commits with descriptive messages.

  2. Format your code according to the style guidelines below.

- 3. Submit new features or architectural changes to the <version>-work branch for the next major release.
+ 3. Submit new features or architectural changes to the *&lt;version&gt;-work* branch for the next major release.
 Submit bug fixes to the master branch.

  4. Rebase, if necessary, before submitting your pull request, to reduce the work we need to do to merge it.